Injuries, poor pitches and average performances - Liverpool will be glad to get home after testing US tour | Goal.com

 Three games, no wins.

-A difficult tour ended in underwhelming fashion for Jurgen Klopp’s side, who drew 2-2 with Sporting CP at New York’s iconic Yankee Stadium.
+A difficult tour ended in underwhelming fashion for Liverpool, who drew 2-2 with Sporting CP at New York’s iconic Yankee Stadium.
 The first trophy of the season is to be shared, although the Reds of course have their eyes on bigger prizes than the Western Union Cup.

 Liverpool take on Napoli in Edinburgh on Sunday, but it is their week-long training camp in Evian that will be in Klopp’s mind.
 He will welcome back three of his star men, with Alisson Becker, Roberto Firmino and Mohamed Salah set to join up with the squad in France.